Inquiry

 Ideation

-On day one at the Tech School, students start by ideating on their prework and begin their prototyping phase of the design thinking process by learning the capabilities and limitations of MakeCode Arcade and sketch their arcade case
+On day one at the Tech School, students start by ideating on their prework and begin their prototyping phase of the design thinking process by sketching and undertaking skill ups on technology at the Tech School.

 Day Two